Leading commentary on jewellery and watches

 The Taj Mahal diamond, circa 1627-28, on a gold and ruby chain by Cartier, was estimated to achieve US$300-500,000 at Christie's sale of Elizabeth Taylor jewels in 2011.
 It eventually sold for US$8,818,500.

 'The Cleopatra Mirror', a 1962 turquoise and gold mirror by Bulgari that Elizabeth Taylor acquired at the end of filming 'Cleopatra'.

 Necklace from the set of Diamond and Gold “Barquerolles” Jewelry by Van Cleef & Arpels Gift from Richard Burton, 1971 Necklace estimate: $120,000 – 180,000.
 SOLD FOR $902,500

-Elizabeth Taylor wearing her Bulgari emerald suite, collected over the course of many repeat trips to the jeweller on the Via Condotti in Rome, cherished keepsakes from the filming of 'Cleopatra'.
+Elizabeth Taylor wearing her Bulgari emerald suite, a gift from Richard Burton, collected over the course of many repeat trips to the jeweller on the Via Condotti in Rome.

 Here is how Elizabeth Taylor wore the necklace.
 This photo shows her in Budapest in 1972 wearing her Bulgari sapphire sautoir with a sugarloaf cabochon sapphire of 52.72ct, a gift from Richard Burton for her 40th birthday in 1972.
 She later added the ring.

 Christie's have revealed the main lots of Elizabeth Taylor's

 jewels to be auctioned in New York this December.
 The sale will be